6502-retro/6502-retro-os/docs/SFOS.md

 - All other elements will be set to zero.

-In the event that a DRIVE SPECFIER (eg A: or B:) is not provided for either the application or the argument to the application is not given, the currently active drive will be assigned to the relevant positions in the FCB.
+In the event that a DRIVE SPECFIER (eg A: or B:) is not provided for either the application or the argument to the application, the currently active drive will be assigned to the relevant positions in the FCB.

 If no filename argument is given to the command, the second half of the FCB is